 The Issuer's financial system is structured such that the conclusion of agreements, payment of invoices and other similar actions must comply with certain decision paths, signatory powers and authorisations set out in the internal control documents.
 There is therefore a basic control structure to counteract and prevent the risks that the Issuer has identified.
 In addition to these control structures, a number of control activities are carried out to detect and correct errors in and deviations from, such control structures.
-These control activities consist of follow-up at various levels in the organisation, such as follow-up and reconciliations, approval and reporting of business transactions with the finance department.
+These control activities consist of follow-up at various levels in the organisation, such as follow-up and reconciliation of the resolutions made by the Board, review and comparison of profit items, account reconciliations, approval and reporting of business transactions with the finance department.